 Median Household Income (2013 Data) Sarasota, FL State of FL

 The Suncoast Vacation Network™ is fully owned and operated by Professional Web Designs, LLC.
-This site is intended to be an informative online resource about Sarasota, FL and the respective Suncoast area.
-All site photos and images are copyrighted and shall not be copied or taken from this site.
+This site is intended to be an informative online guide and resource about Sarasota, FL and the respective Suncoast area.

 The Suncoast Vacation Network™ is committed to ensuring that individuals with disabilities can access all of services offered by The Suncoast Vacation Network™ through its website.
 We utilize guidelines issued by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C) to implement functional improvements and also work to ensure that all content satisfy the criteria set forth in WCAG 2.0.
 If you use special adaptive equipment and encounter problems when using this website, please call us at 941-922-3003.